Cooking Classes in Dallas with Course Descriptions

 Dallas Cooking Schools

 While there may be at least five schools offering cooking classes or programs in the Dallas area, there are only three public schools near the city that offer such training.
-Read about the course topics and hands-on training experiences at those colleges, and then look over a table of facts on each school to get additional info.
+Read about the course topics and hands-on training experiences at those colleges.
+Look over a table of facts on each school to get additional info.

 - El Centro College, located right in the downtown area, gives students the opportunity to earn a basic culinary skills certificate or culinary arts associate's degree.
 The curriculum in the degree program leaves some flexibility so students can choose courses that reflect their cooking interests.